 To the south of Grand River Avenue, the City West area is recommended to include all the parcels between Beck Road and Taft Road.
 These properties are currently zoned OS-1 Office Service, I-1 Light Industrial, B-3 General Business, and RA Residential Acreage.
 One property owner has requested that the portion of B-3 General Business zoning on the southeast corner of Grand River and Beck Road be excluded from the rezoning.
 Staff recommends the area be rezoned with the surrounding parcels in the interest of creating a cohesive walkable district.
-This prominent corner would serve as important entryway into the district.
+This prominent corner would serve as an important entryway into the district.

 There are some significant areas of wetland in the southern portion of the district.
 Preserving those wetlands would help to provide natural buffers between the City West developments and the residential districts to the south.
+The greater flexibility and emphasis on preserving natural features in the City West text is more likely to result in protection than the current Light Industrial district.